Run an Azure Function in response to a blob rehydration event

 Run the Azure Function locally in the debugger

 To test your Azure Function code locally, you need to manually send an HTTP request that triggers the event.
-You can post the request using a tool such as Postman.
+You can post the request by using a tool such as those that are described in the prerequisite section of this article.

 At the top of the class file for your Azure Function is a URL endpoint that you can use for testing in the local environment.
 Posting the request with this URL triggers the event in the local environment so that you can debug your code.
 The URL is in the following format: